pmf318/PoorMansFlight_v6/docs/README.md

 **PMF v6**: Supports DarkMode on Win10 and Win11

 **Installer**: This will install PMF on your windows machine.\
-**Portable**: The zipped file contains executable and all dependenciws, no need to install anything.
+**Portable**: The zipped file contains executable and all dependencies, no need to install anything.

 #### PMF for Windows:
 [PMF v5 installer](https://github.com/pmf318/PoorMansFlight_v6/raw/refs/heads/main/bin/pmf5setup_64bit.exe)\